Willyb15/Data-Science-Python/week4/day7-intro_to_classes/classes_lecture.md

 Out[10]: True
 ```

-Okay, so now we won't get any errors no matter when we try to access `self.at_capacity`.
-Cool!
+Now, we won't get any errors no matter when we try to access `self.at_capacity`.

 As a final note, you can also perform tab completion on your own objects.
 If we were to tab complete the last instance of `OurClass()` from directly above, we would have seen this: